phenaproxima/starshot-prototype/README.md

 ```

 ### Error: SQLSTATE[HY000]: General error: 11 database disk image is malformed
-If you're using **ddev with Docker Desktop on a Mac**, you might see the following error:
+If you're using **DDEV with Docker Desktop on a Mac**, you might see the following error:

 `SQLSTATE[HY000]: General error: 11 database disk image is malformed`